-Our 4th ‘braai’ weekend are combined (once again) with a camping weekend … by now, you should know this is how we most enjoy our weekends … around the fire on a camping trip 😊.
+Our 4th βbraaiβ weekend is combined (once again) with a camping weekend.
+By now, you should know this is how we most enjoy our weekends – around the fire on a camping trip.

-Our choice for a camping site for the weekend was in the beautiful Slanghoek Valley (literally translated, that would be ‘snake corner valley’, but fortunately, we’ve seen none of these reptiles at our camping site … well, just a very small one … but it was dead 🤔).
+Our choice for a camping site for the weekend was in the beautiful Slanghoek Valley (literally translated, that would be βsnake corner valleyβ).
+Fortunately, weβve seen none of these reptiles at our camping site – or rather we did see a very small one, but it was dead).

 In fact, the Slanghoek Valley is more known for their splendid wines and amazing views.

-On the way to our camping site, we’ve stopped at Ou Meul (‘Old Mill’) to enjoy a light lunch.
-This bakery/café is situated next to Du Toitskloof Wines and is about 3km from Rawsonville.
+On the way to our camping site, weβve stopped at Ou Meul (βOld Millβ) to enjoy a light lunch.
+This bakery/cafΓ© is situated next to Du Toitskloof Wines and is about 3km from Rawsonville.
 They are well-known for their famous pies, wood-fired pizzas, burgers and fresh salads.

 Our next stop was literally around the corner from Ou Meul, the Slanghoek Mountain Resort where we have camped for the weekend.

 This was our first time camping at Slanghoek and we were really impressed with the camp sites and cleanliness of our (own) ablution facilities.
 Electricity is available and the bathrooms have gas water heating.
-A convenience store is within walking distance where they sell wood, ice-cream, cold drinks, ice, etc. You will also find a seperate room with the most beautiful handmade gifts which are for sale (bowls, handbags, soaps … you will not walk out empty handed!)
+A convenience store is within walking distance where they sell wood, ice-cream, cold drinks, ice, etc. You will also find a separate room with the most beautiful handmade gifts which are for sale such like bowls, handbags, soaps and of course wine.

 While our friends were still sleeping on Saturday morning, we took an early morning stroll through the farm to enjoy nature.

-On our way back, the sun was completely out from behind the mountains and we took a few last photo’s before heading back to our camp site.
+On our way back, the sun was completely out from behind the mountains and we took a few last photoβs before heading back to the camp site.

-We will get to our ‘braai’ food in just a bit … but first we want to take you with us on some wine tasting.
+We will get to our βbraaiβ food in just a bit, but first we want to take you with us to taste wine.

 Braai Time!

-Something that is well-known in South Africa, especially under the Afrikaans speaking people, is ‘braai broodjies’ (barbeque sandwich).
-This is the South African version of a grilled cheese sandwich to which we normally add onion and tomato and braai (‘grill’) these on the fire.
+Something that is well-known in South Africa, especially under the Afrikaans speaking people, is βbraaibroodjiesβ (grilled sandwiches).
+This is the South African version of a grilled cheese sandwich to which we normally add onion and tomato and then braai (βgrillβ) these on the fire.

 And yes, of course we brought back some of their excellent wines back home.
 We will be thinking of our enjoyable time at Slanghoek Mountain Resort when opening these bottles.